coursinhill/fcc-seu-server-updater-onbase-cli/README.md

 Options:
-  -i, --id (REQUIRED)         The Managed Component ID of the desired Application -n, --nugetPath (REQUIRED)  The directory for Nuget files -v, --version               The version of the package to use [] -?, -h, --help              Show help and usage information
+  -i, --id (REQUIRED)         The Managed Component ID of the desired Application -n, --nugetPath (REQUIRED)  The directory for Nuget files -v, --version               The version of the package to use [default is latest] -?, -h, --help              Show help and usage information
 ```